coreos/docs/enterprise-registry/ldap-logging/index.md

 weight: 5
 ---

-# LDAP debugging
+# Enterprise Registry log debugging
-To aid in LDAP debugging you can tail the logs of the Enterprise Registry container from the Docker host as shown below:
+To aid in debugging issues such as LDAP configuration you can tail the logs of the Enterprise Registry container from the Docker host as shown below:

 ```shell
 CONTAINER_ID=$(docker ps | grep "coreos/registry:latest" | awk '{print $1}')